tjscollins/axe-crawler/README.md

 Install [Google Chrome Driver](https://sites.google.com/a/chromium.org/chromedriver/) for your system and make sure the executable is on your environment's PATH.

+*Note:* On Windows, Selenium passes the browser logs to the node console.
+These are not caused by axe-crawler, and reflect events happening in the browser as it loads pages.
+Configuration for this logging is a planned feature, but for now there is no way to suppress these messages.

 ## Basic Usage

 axe-crawler defaults to crawling through all links it can find WITHIN the provided doman name.
 If you use